gamblevore/speedie/Documentation/Errors.md

 + `expect` - This will create an error, and return from the function if the expression is false.
 + `require` - This will just return, if the expression is false.
 No error.
-+ `error` - This will create an error if the expression is false.
++ `check` - This will create an error if the expression is false.
 But the code will continue to flow.
++ `error` - This will create an error.

 ---
 ### Good Error Handling